mduffster/self-referent-test/README.md

 ## Research Hypothesis

 **Role-specific linguistic circuits** modulate attention patterns when input context implies identity or task roles.
-This circuit mapping provides insights into how language models internally represent and condition on speaker/agent identity markers.
+This circuit mapping provides insights into how language models internally represent and condition on speaker/subject identity markers.

-**Current Findings** Indications that instruction tuned models neatly separate role-based queries from self-referential ones, and track self-reference into similar circuits as "fact-finding" neutral questions.
+**Current Findings** Indications that instruction tuned models neatly separate role-based queries from self-referential ones.
+Early evidence that Mistral tracks self-reference into similar circuits as "fact-finding" neutral questions, while Qwen maintains a distinct circuit for self-reference.
 This is potentially useful for the development of "dashboard-style" compliance metrics which can be rapidly calculated on relevant sample data.
-RFC appears to be a reasonable candidate for such a metric, given a controlled dataset of self-referent, neutral, and confounding prompts.
+RFC appears to be a reasonable candidate for such a metric, given a controlled dataset of self-referent, neutral, third-, and confounding prompts.

 ## Project Structure